aviddiviner/tricks/README.md

 1. Take the last/first few
 1. Return a map with those keys

-That should be 5 lines of code, right?
+That should be like 5 lines of code, right?
 I mean, it used to be that way... in _Ruby_.

-_“No!”_ I told myself. _“This is not Ruby!
+_"No!"_ I told myself. _"This is not Ruby!
 This is a grown-up language.
 Used by grown-ups.
-For big, serious, grown-up things!”_ ... _“Go is this way for a **reason**.”_
+For big, serious, grown-up things!"_ ... _"Go is this way for a **reason**."_

-I went to bed that night, wrestling with my feelings of inner turmoil.
-I couldn't quiet that nagging inner voice.
+So I went to bed that night, wrestling with my feelings of inner turmoil.
+I couldn't quiet that little inner voice.
 I knew it had to be possible.
-Go has function literals.
+Go has function literals, right.
 Go has reflection.
+This must be possible.
 There must be a way to have my cake _and_ eat it.

 Well... it turns out there was a way, and I found it.
 And you just found it too.
 I woke up early the next morning and, after much `reflect`-ing, I emerged with this thing of beauty: